mautic/developer-documentation-new/docs/components/contacts.rst

 .. note:: Before using this event listener, you'll need to ensure that you store your custom events in a custom database table.
 See :ref:`Generating timeline events from your own custom events` below for more details.

 The event listener receives a ``Mautic\LeadBundle\Event\LeadTimelineEvent`` object.
-The commonly used methods are defined below:
+You can find the commonly used methods below the code example.

 .. code-block:: PHP